-Before passing away, Doohan made it clear he wanted to be amongst the stars.
-“My dad had three passions: space, science and trains” son Chris told The Times.
+Before passing away, Doohan made it clear he wanted to be among the stars.
+“My dad had three passions: space, science and trains,” his son Chris told The Times.
 “He always wanted to go to space.”

 — Chris Doohan (@ChrisDoohan) December 26, 2020

-Nevertheless, Garriott agreed to fulfil the hardy Starfleet engineer’s request.
+Nevertheless, Garriott agreed to fulfill the hardy Starfleet engineer’s request.
 Chris posted the ashes to the intrepid entrepreneur, who kept his special delivery under the radar.

 One was presented to Chris Doohan on Garriott’s return.
 Doohan framed it, tweeting an image of the result over Christmas and finally revealing his Federation-sized secret to the world.

-What happened to the other 2 cards?
+What happened to the other two cards?
 One was released into space, while the other is still on the Columbus module.
 Garriott reportedly hid it beneath the floor cladding.